And if you’ve made a feature film, congratulations!

 (Of course I’m expressing my opinion.)

-Before you get started, a quick disclosure.
+The following sell your movie checklist should be considered a good start.
+And before you get started, a quick disclosure.
 Wherever I thought it would help, I have mentioned various partner companies and services.
 If you follow my suggestions and use one of these services, I may receive a commission.

 The folks I mention are good people.
 But in the event you don’t like the idea of affiliate deals, you can ignore my links.
 And that is totally cool with me.